SAP-samples/teched2023-DA271/exercises/ex3/README.md

 -   In section Attributes, change
     -   For VALIDFROM, set semantic type to *Business Date - From*
         For VALIDTO, set semantic type to *Business Date - To*
-    -   For DESCRIPTION, set semantic type to *Text*
-    -   For HIERARCHYID, set label column to *DESCRIPTION*
 -   Save & deploy

-Note that we model the description as a language-independent field here.
-If we wanted to have language-dependent hierarchies, we'd need to follow the steps we completed above above for product texts, where a text entity is created and associated to the dimension (here: HierarchyDirectory) via a text association.

-As an additional exercise, you can use the provided table with language dependent data.
-That lesson is covered in... \*\* [from Jan's other recording!]\*\*
+### Create Text entity for Hierarchy Directory and associate it
+In order to support language-dependent texts, the dimension *HierarchyDirectory* needs to associate to a Text entity that brings along the language-dependent descriptions of each hierarchy for each of the relevant languages.
+This is identical to the workflow we did for language-dependent texts in [exercise 2](../ex2/).

+On import of all tables, the table *HierarchyDirectoryTexts* was imported that we'll now use for this.

+-   Open local tabel *HierarchyDirectoryTexts*
+-   Preview its data
+-   In section General, change Semantic Usage to *Text*
+-   In section Attributes, do these changes
+    -   For LANGUAGE, set semantic type to Language
+    -   For DESCRIPTION, set semantic type to Text
+    -   For HIERARCHYID, set label column to DESCRIPTION
+-   Save & Deploy
+-   Reopen local table *HierarchyDirectory*
+-   In section Assocations, create a new text association between to *HierarchyDirectoryTexts* and define the mapping as HierarchyDirectory.HIERARCHYID = HierarchyDirectoryTexts.HIERARCHYID
+-   Save & Deploy

 ### Create Text Node Dimension

 One of the new features in "external hierarchies with directories" is that node and leaves can belong to different dimensions.
-In the case of classical parent-child hierarchies like the one in 4VD_Employees, parent and child were always in the same dimension (i.e. each manager is also an employee).
+In the case of classical parent-child hierarchies like the one [we created above on *4VD_Employees*](#create-organizational-hierarchy-of-type-parent-child-hierarchy), parent and child were always in the same dimension (i.e. each manager is also an employee).

-With the new hierarchy capability, more complex hierarchies like sales areas that contain cost centers and cost centers who contain employees can be modelled.
-In the simplest case, the other dimension is just a plain text node (i.e. just an ID and a description, possibly language-specific), not a full-fledged dimension with plenty of other attributes (like a sales area)
+With the new hierarchy capability, more complex hierarchies can be modelled like sales areas that contain cost centers and cost centers who contain employees.
+In the simplest case, the other dimension is just a plain text node (i.e. just an ID and a description, possibly language-specific), not a full-fledged dimension with plenty of other attributes (like a sales area with all its fields like region, manager, board area or else)

-During data import, a ProductHierarchyNodes table was imported.
+During data import, a *ProductHierarchyNodes* table was imported.
 We'll update its semantics to become a dimension in its own right and tell the system which descriptions to draw for the nodes.
 Again, we could wrap the table in a view and do the changes there.
-In more productive scenarios, we'd highly suggest to add this additional level of abstraction, but for this eample we'll apply those changes directly on the table.
+In more productive scenarios, we'd highly suggest to add this additional level of abstraction, but for this example we'll apply those changes directly on the table.

 -   Open table *ProductHierarchyNodes*
 -   Preview data
 -   In section *General*, change Semantic Usage to *Dimension*
--   In section *Attributes*, do these changes
-    -   For DESCRIPTION, set semantic type to *Text*
-    -   For NODEID, set Label column to DESCRIPTION
 -   Save & deploy

+:warning: In the S/4 case, text nodes often carry an additional key field for the hierarchy id.
+We are abstracting from this in this simple example case, but note that it would totally be supported to have a hierarchy id as additionl key field in your text node dimension.

+### Create Text entity for text node dimension and associate it
+In order to support language-dependent texts, the dimension *ProductHierarchyNodes* needs to associate to a Text entity that brings along the language-dependent descriptions of each text node. for each of the relevant languages.
+This is identical to the workflow we did for language-dependent texts in [exercise 2](../ex2/) and above for hierarchy directory texts.

+On import of all tables, the table *ProductHierarchyNodeTexts* was imported that we'll now use for this.

+-   Open local tabel *ProductHierarchyNodeTexts*
+-   Preview its data
+-   In section General, change Semantic Usage to *Text*
+-   In section Attributes, do these changes
+    -   For LANGUAGE, set semantic type to Language
+    -   For DESCRIPTION, set semantic type to Text
+    -   For NODEID, set label column to DESCRIPTION
+-   Save & Deploy
+-   Reopen local table *ProductHierarchyNodes*
+-   In section Assocations, create a new text association to *ProductHierarchyNodeTexts* and define the mapping as ProductHierarchyNodes.NODEID = ProductHierarchyNodeTexts.NODEID
+-   Save & Deploy

 ### Create entity for product hierarchy with directory

 Now let's get to the actual hierarchy object.
-A new semantic usage "Hierarchy with Directory" has been introduced that contains information about the parent-child relationship, which of the multiple parallel hierarchies that relationship belongs to, the type of node (here: is the current node is a product or text node) and a redirection to the actual node key.
+A new semantic usage "Hierarchy with Directory" has been introduced that contains a bunch of information on the hierarchy, namely:
+*   what is the parent of the current child?
+*   what hierarchy does this parent-child relationship belong to
+*   what dimension does the current child belong to (i.e. is it itself a product or a text node)

-Note that the model makes a distinction between the key used in the parent-child relationship (here: NODEID) and the key used to identify the respective entity key (of the product or text node dimensions).
+*   what is the **actual** key of the child id.
+Here the system introduces a differentiaten between the key used in the parent-child relationship (=child id) and the key used for identifying the dimension member and all its details (e.g. product id = RX-1200).
+This indirection is what enables hierarchies that contain nodes and leaves of more than one dimension.

-As before, the required data has been imported as local table ProductHierarchy during the setup steps.
+As before, the required data has been imported as local table *ProductHierarchy* during the setup steps.
 We could wrap this table in a view for an additional level of abstraction & flexibility or just update the table's semantic information like we do here.

 -   Open table *ProductHierarchy*
 -   Preview its data
 -   In section Associations
-    -   Create an association to dimension *HierarchyDirectory*
+    -   Create an association to dimension *HierarchyDirectory* with mapping as *ProductHierarchy.HIERARCHY=HierarchyDirectory.HIERARCHYID*
-        Map column *ProductHierarchy.HIERARCHY* to column *HierarchyDirectory.HIERARCHYID*
-    -   Create an association to dimension *ProductHierarchyNodes*
+    -   Create an association to dimension *ProductHierarchyNodes* with mapping as *ProductHierarchy.TEXTNODEID=HierarchyDirectory.NODEID*
-        Map column *ProductHierarchy.TEXTNODEID* to column *HierarchyDirectory.NODEID*
 -   In section *General*, change Semantic Usage to *Hierarchy with Directory*.
 A new button Hierarchy with Directory Settings appears together with some error message that we haven't completed all modelling steps yet

 ![](media/f403056e687e1f2f402045cf9bb80ad0.png)